tartakynov/nvr-sync/README.md

 # nvr-sync

-A Docker container that runs a nightly cron job to move Frigate NVR recordings from SSD to HDD, replacing them with symlinks so Frigate can still find its files.
+A Docker container that runs a cron job to move Frigate NVR recordings from SSD to HDD, replacing them with symlinks so Frigate can still find its files.

 Both this container and Frigate share the same volume mounts:
 - `/media/frigate` — SSD